mattcaron/misc_notes/install.xubuntu.20.04.md

 Once all that is done, you'll get the "Choose software to install" screen, where you should choose "OpenSSH server" and "Xubuntu desktop" and let it install (we'll install everything else later)

-** IMPORTANT:** If your grub-install fails, chances are you came up with an invalid partitioning scheme.
-Go back to the partitioning menu and ensure that you set your /boot partition to a non-encrypted non-LVM parition which doesn't use a RAID greater than 1 (if any).
+**IMPORTANT:** If your grub-install fails, chances are you came up with an invalid partitioning scheme.
+Go back to the partitioning menu and ensure that you set your /boot partition to a non-encrypted non-LVM partition which doesn't use a RAID greater than 1 (if any).
 That is likely the culprit (otherwise, you'll spend 3 hours trying to manually install grub only to realize that the partition which is supposed to contain boot info is empty.. ask me how I know).

 ## Things common to most machines